-12. In consultation with countries and regions under its consideration, the Commission will pursue more effective partnerships with regional and subregional organizations with a focus on coherent support to conflict-affected countries based on shared analysis.
+- 14. In consultation with countries and regions under its consideration, the Commission will pursue more effective partnerships with regional and subregional organizations with a focus on coherent support to conflict-affected countries and regions, based on shared analysis.
 In doing so, it will also build on suggestions made during past consultative meetings with the African Union Peace and Security Council.
 The Commission will organize the annual meeting with the African Union Peace and Security Council and promote cooperation with other regional and sub-regional organizations, as appropriate.
-By fostering closer cooperation with all relevant state, local, regional and global, the Commission should ensure a more efficient and coherent approach to peacebuilding.
-The Commission will also seek to foster closer partnerships with civil society organizations from countries and regions under its consideration, including those at the grassroots level in order to support their participation in peacebuilding and in meetings of the Commission including their role in the implementation of the targets of the PBC Gender Strategy Action Plan and Strategic Action Plan on Youth and Peacebuilding.

-13. The Commission will continue to pursue opportunities for stronger engagement with international financial institutions, as well as regional financial institutions including multilateral development banks, to address the peacebuilding needs of countries and regions under its consideration.
-This effort should be further streamlined by the Commission's visits to their headquarters and regular engagement of IFIs and regional financial institutions in the Commission's discussions and preparation of meetings.
-The Commission will continue to support a strengthened UN-World Bank partnership, including building on successful initiatives supported by the UN the UN Humanitarian-Development-Peacebuilding and Partnership facility (UN-IFI Partnership Facility).

-14. The Commission will offer its platform for the promotion of South-South and triangular cooperation in support of peacebuilding and sustaining peace.
+The Commission will also consider formalizing the participation of the African Union in its meetings, in line with that of alike institutions. - 15.
+By fostering closer cooperation with all relevant state, local, regional and global organizations, the Commission should ensure a more efficient and coherent approach to peacebuilding.
+The Commission will also seek to foster closer partnerships with civil society organizations from countries and regions under its consideration, including those at the grassroots level in order to support their participation in peacebuilding and in meetings of the Commission including their role in the implementation of the targets of the PBC Gender Strategy Action Plan and Strategic Action Plan on Youth and Peacebuilding. - 16.
+The Commission will continue to pursue opportunities for stronger engagement with international financial institutions (IFIs), and regional financial institutions including multilateral development banks, to address the peacebuilding needs of countries and regions under its consideration.
+This effort should be further streamlined by the Commission's visits to their headquarters and regular engagement of IFIs and regional financial institutions, including multilateral development banks, in the Commission's discussions.
+The Commission will continue to support a strengthened UN-World Bank partnership, including building on successful initiatives supported by the UN, the UN Humanitarian-Development-Peacebuilding and Partnership facility (UN-IFI Partnership Facility).
+The Commission will also consider stronger engagement with the private sector as appropriate, to support peacebuilding initiatives. - 17.
+The Commission will offer its platform for the promotion of South-South and Triangular cooperation in support of peacebuilding and sustaining peace.